chsrinu/cooperCommute/README.md

 # cooperCommute
-Mobile Application to ease booking and cancelling shift cabs
+Mobile Application to ease booking and cancelling of shift cabs